goforitapp/smartcontracts/docs/go-for-it-contract-specs.md

 -------------------

 Tokens are minted on demand by the Crowdsale contract.
 Therefore the ownership of the token contract has to be transferred to the token sale contract.
-The minting of tokens is capped at 12,500,000,000.
+The minting of tokens is capped at 12,500,000,000. by the crowdsale contract.

 Pausable
 --------